Better together: Automation and AI are different, but complementary

 There’s actually a good chance a process you’re trying to optimise through AI or Machine Learning can be solved through automation and some simple rules or calculations instead, at least as a first step.
 AI initiatives are always preceded by automation, and automation initiatives can sometimes be converted into AI down the road – the two concepts, like Datamine’s values, are better together.

-If you’re trying to optimise a time-consuming task, first determine whether or not it’s repeatable - if it is, and it doesn’t require complex human judgement, it’s automatable.
+If you’re trying to optimise a time-consuming task, first determine whether or not it’s repeatable.
+If it is, and it doesn’t require complex human judgement, it’s automatable.
 Maybe the process is too big and complex to be automated in its entirety.
-In this case, break it down into steps and look at them individually - could any of those steps be smarter or than they currently are?
+In this case, break it down into steps and look at them individually - could any of those steps be smarter than they currently are?
 If so, automate those specific steps of the process.
 In this case you are not changing a business process, just making it more time efficient.

 Automation is the first step if you’re keen to get into the AI and Machine Learning sphere - the next step is seeking help from the experts and putting the ball into motion.
-Check out this article outlining how to optimise business inefficiencies through AI and Machine Learning, or schedule a quick chat with an expert in the field to learn more.
+Download the Datamine Guide to Predictive and AI Modelling below to learn more, or schedule a quick chat with an expert in the field.